Kassymkhan919/Synitheia/README.md

 If user does not choose to integrate their calendar...
 * A prompt asks if user wants to get notifications
-  * If user presses "yes", they can manually select notification time
+  * If user presses "Yes", they can manually select notification time
-  * If user presses "no", redirect to completed addition prompt
+  * If user presses "No", redirect to completed addition prompt